NIH Shared Instrumentation Grant (SIG) Program (S10) 2020

 |From:||Office of the Vice Chancellor for Research & Graduate Education|

-The Shared Instrument Grant (SIG) Program encourages applications from groups of NIH-supported investigators to purchase or upgrade a single item of expensive, specialized, commercially available instruments or integrated systems.
-The minimum award is $50,000 of direct costs.
-There is no maximum price limit for the instrument; however, the maximum award is $600,000 of direct costs.
+The Shared Instrument Grant (SIG) Program encourages applications from groups of NIH-supported investigators to purchase or upgrade a single item of high-priced, specialized, commercially available instruments or integrated systems.
+The minimum award is $50,000.
+There is no maximum price limit for the instrument; however, the maximum award is $600,000.

-Number of Awards: ORIP intends to commit about $35 million in FY 2020 to fund an estimate of 75 awards
+Number of Awards: NIH intends to commit about $35 million in FY 2021 to fund an estimated 75 awards

 There is no limit on the number of applications an institution may submit, provided the applications are for different types of equipment.
 The NIH will not accept duplicate or highly overlapping applications under review at the same time.

 Multiple applications from UW–Madison for similar instruments require official administrative assurance that such requests are a coordinated institutional effort and not unintended duplication.
 For this reason, Office of the Vice Chancellor for Research & Graduate Education review of the equipment requested is required.